Shegsdev/tweepy/README.md

 ___

+### Requirements
+First, you'll want to create an app on [Twitter](https://apps.twitter.com) if you haven't.
+This will allow you have the necessary credentials for authentication.

+___

 ### Installation
 To run the program, you need to have Python installed on your machine.
 Follow this [link]("https://python.org") to download Python.